 Total Carbs: 1 cup, 13.84 grams

 These antioxidant-rich berries not only keep disease at bay, but they also ward off hunger because they're brimming with fiber, making them one of the best weight loss fruits.
 Not to mention, every cup of blackberries contains fifty percent of the day's vitamin C, a nutrient that can help lower cholesterol levels and boost heart health.
 Add them to salads, containers of Greek yogurt, or eat them plain to reap the health benefits and continue dropping pounds.

 Total Carbs: 1 cup, 7.27 grams

 Though you may have never heard of it before, this tart and slightly sweet fruit is sure to be one of your favorites once you give it a try.
 The fruit makes a fun, colorful addition to veggie or fruit salads, and also tastes great sliced and laid over seared and broiled chicken breasts.
 (We've got other healthy chicken recipes, too.)
 One medium 28-calorie fruit manages to provide over 50 percent of the day's vitamin C, which can delay signs of aging—like wrinkles and dry skin—due to free radical damage.

 Net carbs: 1.28 grams

-Although it’s often referred to as a healthy fat, avocados are actually a single-seeded berry native to Mexico.
+Although it's often referred to as a healthy fat, avocados are actually a single-seeded berry native to Mexico.
 Besides being lower in net carbs than any other fruit on this list, avocados are also a great source of monounsaturated fat, a nutrient that helps reduce the risk of heart disease and quiets hunger pangs.
-One Nutrition Journal study found that participants who ate half a fresh avocado with lunch reported a 40 percent decreased desire to eat for hours afterwards.
+One Nutrition Journal study found that participants who ate half a fresh avocado with lunch reported a 40 percent decreased desire to eat for hours afterward.
 Sounds like a good reason to add a few slices to low-carb salads or vegetable side dishes to us!